scaphold-io/react-vr-graphql/README.md

 Open GraphiQL and your VR app side-by-side in two browser windows and watch as your VR app automatically updates to your messages as you create them.

+# Make it your own!

+The root of the application can be found in `index.vr.js`.
+The `vr` directory contains some initial setup requirements by the vr environment and shouldn't need to change much.

 It's time to play around and start building!
 We hope this helps you build awesome VR apps!

 With love from [scaphold.io](https://scaphold.io)